Department of Religious Studies

 540 Mormonism and the American Experience (3).
 Prerequisite, RELI 140.
 Permission of the instructor for students lacking the prerequisite.
 Exploration of the history, beliefs, and practices of Mormons.
 Will include visits to Latter-Day Saints services, guest speakers, and discussion of race and gender in the contemporary church.

-541 Global Evangelicalism (3).
+541 Evangelicalism from a Global Perspective (3).
 The course will examine the evangelical tradition from a global perspective, exploring the tradition from its early rise in Europe to its impact on the Americas, Africa, and Asia.

 542 Religion and the Counterculture (3).
 The course examines the interaction between the values and messages of the counterculture and religious groups, ideas, and practices during the Vietnam War era.
 It also investigates the impact of countercultural norms and styles on the current American religious scene.